exercism/research_experiment_1/exercises/rust-1-a/README.md

 ## Instructions

-Your task is to find the longest incrementing subslice of a slice of integers.
-For example, given the slice `[1, 2, 4, 4, 5, 6, 7, 3, 2, 7, 8, 9, 1]`, the longest incrementing subslice is `[4, 5, 6, 7]`, from indices `3` through `6` inclusive.
+Your task is to find the longest contiguous subslice of a slice of integers for which each member is 1 higher than its predecessor.
+For example, given the slice `[1, 2, 4, 4, 5, 6, 7, 3, 2, 7, 8, 9, 1]`, the longest subslice where each member is 1 higher than its predecessor is `[4, 5, 6, 7]`, from indices `3` through `6` inclusive.

 We provide a function stub: